callred22/RESTFul-API-Project/README.md

 # RESTFul API Project
-## Submission by Criosanna Allred
+Submission by Criosanna Allred
-## U762 Spring 2024 University of South Carolina Upstate
+U762 Spring 2024 University of South Carolina Upstate

-## Video presentation can be accessed via the file above or directly through this link to [YouTube][1]
+The video presentation for this project can be accessed via the file above or directly through this link to [YouTube][1]
 [1]: https://youtu.be/9oioFLb4lWc "YouTube"

 # What this API does: